softwaremill/jekyll-softwaremill/_posts/company/2014-11-27-build-stuff-2014-conference-review.md

 layout: simple_post
 ---

-We just got back from [BuildStuff ’14](http://buildstuff.lt) in Vlinius, a "software development conference".
+We just got back from [BuildStuff ’14](http://buildstuff.lt) in Vilnius, a "software development conference".
 As during the last year, we had a great week; this time, apart from attending, our code-review tool - [Codebrag](http://www.codebrag.com) - was a partner.

 How was it?
 Firstly, from an organizational point of view, everything went smoothly.
 Food was great and wifi was fast & stable, so the basic human needs were met.
 One thing to improve are the chairs: they were quite uncomfortable and too tightly packed.